paulomoraesdev/r-recorder/README.md

 5. **Make Your Changes:** Work your magic!
 Make the desired improvements, add features, or fix issues.

 6. **Create a Pull Request:** Once you're happy with your changes, create a pull request on the main Recorder repository.
 We'll review your contribution and merge it if everything looks good!

+## Credits

+This project is a fork of the original [Recorder](https://github.com/contrastio/recorder) by [Contrast](https://getcontrast.io).
+The original project provided the foundation for screen and camera recording functionality.
+This fork adds MP4 conversion support using [FFMPEG.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm).

 ## License